Shyp/rickover/README.md

 }
 ```

-Note you must include the attempt number in your callback; we use this for
+Note you must include the attempt number in your callback; we use this
-idempotency, and to avoid stale writes.
+for idempotency, and to avoid stale writes.
+Valid values for `status` are
+"succeeded" or "failed".
+If a failed job is retryable, we'll insert the job
+back into the `queued_jobs` table with a `run_after` date set a small amount
+of time in the future.
+If a failed job is retryable but should not be retried,
+include `"retryable": false` in the body of the POST request, which will
+immediately archive the job.

 #### Replay a job

-This is handy if the initial job failed, or you want to re-run something on an
+This is handy if the initial job failed, the downstream server had an outage,
-adhoc basis.
+or you want to re-run something on an adhoc basis.

 ```
 POST /v1/jobs/invoice-shipments/job_123/replay HTTP/1.1
 ```

 Will create a new UUID and enqueue the job to be run immediately.
+If you
+attempt to replay an expired job, the new job will be immediately archived with
+a status of "expired".

 #### Get information about a job